kinoro/canvas-gif-encoder/readme.md

 |quality |`Number` |`1` |Control the output's quality, can speed up process and reduce file size (1 best, 0 non-existent) |

 ### `.addFrame(<context>, <delay>)`
-Writes a frame to the file.
+Writes a frame to the file and returns a `Boolean` that tell if this was added or not.

 | Name | Type | Default | Comment |
 | --- | --- | --- | --- |